zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### Data Guard - Blocking

 Data Guard is a security feature that can be used to prevent the leakage of sensitive information from an application.
-This could be credit card numbers or Social Security numbers or a custom pattern (CCN, SSN, etc.).
+This could be credit card numbers (CCN) or Social Security numbers (SSN) or custom patterns.
 Once this feature is enabled, sensitive data is either blocked or masked, depending on the configuration.

 In this example, we enable the data guard violation in blocking mode.
 In the detailed configuration, we enable enforcement of data guard and specify which items are being protected against information leakage.
 Note that if blocking is enabled, data masking will have no effect in this case.